Glade Skiing: What It Is & Where You Can Go in the Adirondacks

-If you are interested in tree skiing, we recommend starting with glade skiing trails at a ski resort like Gore Mountain before you venture out onto the backcountry slopes of the Adirondacks.
+If you are interested in tree skiing, we recommend starting with glade skiing trails at a ski resort before you venture out onto the backcountry slopes of the Adirondacks.
 Glade ski slopes at a resort will offer plenty of challenge and you will be able to ski in groups.
 Out on the steep, tree-studded slopes of mountains like Lyon Mountain in Clinton County, you will have to make your way up the mountain yourself and there often won't be any trails for you to follow.

 How Can I Glade Ski Safely?

 Proper gear, including helmets, is essential for glade ski safety.
 Downhill skiing can be dangerous on groomed slopes, but it is even more so in glades with trees and other hazards.
 Before you head into the glades you should make sure you have mastered the following skills and taken safety precautions:

 - Wear a helmet and goggles to protect yourself from branches, flying snow, and other hazards